CSCfi/csc-user-guide/docs/apps/prokka.md

 ## Available

-*   Puhti-rhel8: 1.14.6
+*   Puhti: 1.14.6

 ## Usage

-In Puhti-rhel8, Prokka should be executed as a batch job.
+In Puhti, Prokka should be executed as a batch job.
 An interactive batch job for testing Prokka can be started with command:

 ```text